maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How to stop my Python program?
-Good question: if you program doesn't stop, the hub will not power down, so stopping is important.
+Good question: if your program doesn't stop, the hub will not power down, so stopping is important.

 In Word block, there is an explicit stop block.
 In Python, I haven't found a good method yet.
 I did find `sys.exit(0)` (don't forget the `import sys`).